 Let’s look at the sample time sheet again (see below) and convert Tuesday’s actual time worked to a decimal.
 The employee worked eight hours and six minutes.
 Per the minute conversion chart, six minutes is the same as 0.1.
 Add the decimal to the number of hours worked to get the total time worked in numeric forms, like this: eight hours + 0.1 hours = 8.1 hours.
 The employee worked 8.1 hours Tuesday.

 |Clock In-Clock Out|

 In the two examples we just reviewed, the difference between converting minutes to decimals the wrong way versus the right way is that you short pay an employee for $3.52.
 If you make the same mistake five days a week for 52 weeks of the year, that could lead to a $915.20 liability you will owe in wages, not to mention the additional payroll taxes you will need to pay.

 3. Multiply Time Calculated and Wage Rate

 Now you’re ready to use the time you converted into decimal form to calculate how much you need to pay your employee.
 Let’s assume the employee’s hourly wage is $14.25.
 You owe $115.43 for the hours worked Tuesday.

 $14.25 (hourly wage) X 8.1 (time in decimal form) = $115.43

-Converting minutes for payroll can take little to no time depending on whether you use rounded or actual hours worked, how you track working hours, and what tools you use to calculate.
+Contrary to what some find difficult, converting minutes for payroll is easy.
+It just depends on whether you use rounded or actual hours worked, how you track working hours, and what tools you use to calculate.
 Your main goal is to translate time worked into decimal form, so you can multiply by your employee’s pay rate and find how much you owe in wages.